maglietti/explore-ai3/tutorials/first-java-app/06-implementing-queries.md

 The CLI enables interactive exploration of your transit data, making it easy to try different queries and immediately see results.
 Let's explore some useful query patterns.

+> [!note]
-> **Note**: The Ignite CLI provides an SQL interface similar to tools like MySQL or PostgreSQL clients.
+> The Ignite CLI provides an SQL interface similar to tools like MySQL or PostgreSQL clients.
 You can run standard SQL queries, view results in a tabular format, and explore your data interactively.
 This is particularly useful for ad-hoc analysis and debugging.

+> [!important]
-> **Checkpoint #1**: Before proceeding, make sure you've:
+> **Checkpoint**: Before proceeding, make sure you've:
 >
 > - Started the Ignite CLI tool
 > - Connected to your Ignite node successfully